-, it is difficult to assess the impact of declared drought ablished hydro-meteorological network, including 18 efit from this network as well as from a strategy to impact of CC and CV (CV) on rainfall; agricultural livelihoods of those populations, highly dependent on severe for agriculture since holdings are operated by se holdings are located mainly on slopes and mainly mulative Moisture in the Interior (left)
+1.10 With no official agricultural production data, it is difficult to assess the impact of declared drought years on the sector.
+There is however, a well-established hydro-meteorological network, including 18 rainfall stations.
+The agriculture sector could benefit from this network as well as from a strategy to incorporate agriculture drought alerts, This will assist in tracking the impact of CC and CV on rainfall; agricultural production and productivity; and by extension, the livelihoods of those populations, highly dependent on farming.